-Two inhalers, a spacer, a small bum bag to keep them in must be supplied, all of which must be named and kept in the medical room for use as required.
+Two inhalers, a spacer, of which must be named and kept in the medical room for use as required.
 A member of the first aid team will oversee the procedure that is administered by the child.
 During off-site activities it is the parent's responsibility to supply their child with the relevant medication and hand to the First Aider and signed for.